mattdeboard/react-multistep-form/README.md

 the nested folder-based routing system.
 The Pages router would have been fine, given the size & simplicity of this application.
 I simply prefer the App router paradigm.

+However, nearly all routing here is done client-side.
+All components are client-side components (hence the `'use client'` declaration at the top of each file).

 ## Getting Started